Nettie Young

-Nettie Pettway Young (1916–2010) was an American artist.
-She is associated with the Gee's Bend quilting collective and was an assistant manager of the Freedom Quilting Bee.
+Nettie Pettway Young (1916–2010) was an American artist associated with the Gee's Bend quilting collective and an assistant manager of the Freedom Quilting Bee.
 Her work has been exhibited at the Museum of Fine Arts, Houston and the Frist Art Museum, and is included in the collections of the Philadelphia Museum of Art and the Nasher Museum of Art.

 Life

 Nettie Pettway Young's paternal grandfather and father were enslaved in Alberta, Alabama.
 Her grandfather was born to the Irby Plantation, but was sold to the Pettway Plantation.
 There he raised Nettie's father.
 Thus, his last name was Pettway until he gained his freedom when he was an adult and moved to the Young Plantation to sharecrop.
 Nettie was raised on the Young Plantation after sharecropping when her father and her step-mother, Deborah Pettway Young, rented land from the Young Plantation.
 Nettie only attended around eight months of school in her life due to the family not being able to afford to send her or her siblings.
 In the 1960s Nettie took part in the civil rights movement and was even arrested for her participation in them.